xpilot-project/docs/docs/xplane.md

 | `.rx com# On\|Off`| Toggles receiving on the specified com radio.
 For example: `.rx com1 on`
 | `.tx com#`| Enables the COM1 or COM2 radio for transmit.
 For example: `.tx com2`|

 Private messages will appear in a separate tab in the Text Message Console window.
-To close a tab, hover over the tab and click the blue "X" icon that appears.
+To close a tab, click the blue "X".
 To initiate a new private message, type the command `.chat CALLSIGN` (where CALLSIGN is the callsign of the user you want to send a message to) and press enter.
 A new tab will open titled with the callsign you specified.
 Type your message in the message composition area at the bottom of the tab and press enter on your keyboard to send the message.

 ![Private Message](media/TextMessageConsole_PrivateMessage.png)